Nex-Pro/docs/docs/index.md

         !!! info "During early access, getting a server for a world is complicated"

-            Eventually it will easy.
+            Eventually it will be easy.
 However, there's an advanced guide for
             <br>
             self-hosting on Linux which you can find [here](worlds/host-a-world-advanced)